Our bottom line

 This card is all about the Avios.
-If you are a new cardmember, then you can earn 5,000 Avios if you spend £1,000 in the first three months.
-Everyday spending will see you earn 1 Avios for every £1 spent, and there is also a friend referral scheme which offers 4,000 bonus Avios for each friend who is approved (up to 90,000 a year).
+For a limited time, if you are a new card member, then you can earn 10,000 Avios if you spend £1,000 in the first three months (customer must apply and be approved by 2 November 2021.
+T&Cs apply.).
+Everyday spending will see you earn 1 Avios for every £1 spent, and there is also a friend referral scheme which offers 6,000 bonus Avios for each friend who is approved.
 All of these can then be redeemed as full or part payment against flights, or for flight upgrades.
-You can also get a Companion Voucher when you spend £20,000 on the card each year.
+You can also get a Companion Voucher when you spend £12,000 on the card each year.
 And did I mention there is no annual fee?

 Credit Rating Requirement: Good/Excellent

 The British Airways American Express Credit Card offers a comprehensive Avios reward scheme as well as all those extra features that American Express is known for.